 I set out 3 boards, 3 pots of crayons and pencils and some nice cards plus 3 Bibles.
 I read Ephesians 1:16-18 from the Contemporary English Version.
 I read each sentence slowly twice.
-(These verses also happen to be Sophias baptism verses as they mention the meanings of both her names, wisdom and light).

 It only lasted about 20 mins but enabled me to meditate on Scripture in a way I love to, as well as give them a chance to see and join in.